ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 2. Your jobs will show up there, under the list of Running, Completed, or Failed jobs.
 Click on the job ID of the job you're interested in.

-3. Click on the **reduce** link.
+3. Click on the **Reduce** link.
 (All the interesting work our program does occurs in the Reduce phase, so that's the only place to check for logs.)

 4. Click on a **Task** link.
 There should be one task per document that you passed in.